Chinese fire drill

 "Chinese fire drill" is a predominantly American slang term for a situation that is chaotic or confusing, possibly due to poor or misunderstood instructions.
 It may also be known as a Polish fire drill or, increasingly, simply as a fire drill.

-The phrase has been critiqued due to it associating "Chinese" as a descriptor with incompetence, chaos or otherwise poor quality.
+The phrase has been critiqued owing to its associating "Chinese" as a descriptor with incompetence, chaos or otherwise poor quality.

 Origins

 The term is generally regarded as having originated with British troops either during or prior to WWI, with the phrase then spreading to their American counterparts due to their mixing throughout the war.
 The phrase then remained popular in American English while eventually falling out of use elsewhere.

 One specific tale of the phrase's origin is alleged to have occurred in the 1900s when a ship run by British officers and a Chinese crew practiced a fire drill for a fire in the engine room.
 The bucket brigade were to draw water from the starboard side, pass it to the engine room, and pour it onto the simulated "fire".
 To prevent flooding, a separate crew was ordered to ferry the accumulated water from the engine room up to the main deck, and to heave the water over the port side.
 The drill had previously gone according to plan, until the orders were confused in interpretation.
 The bucket brigade began to draw the water from the starboard side, run directly over to the port side and then throw the water overboard, bypassing the engine room completely.

 Alternatively, the phrase's origin may lie in the historical Western use of the word Chinese to denote "confusion" and "incomprehensibility", which historians trace to the earliest contacts between Europeans and Chinese people in the 1600s, attributing it to Europeans' inability to understand China's radically different culture and world view.
 In his 1989 Dictionary of Invective, British editor Hugh Rawson lists 16 phrases that use the word "Chinese" to denote "incompetence, fraud and disorganization".

 Other examples of such use include: